Are you an EPFL student and looking for a semester credited, Bachelors or Masters Project ? Look no further! We have something for you!

 Following the change of requirements, several assemblies of the recovery subsystem’s design will need to change.
 Thus we would like to start the mission analysis, needs identification and feasibility study (ECSS Project Phase 0 and A) for the recovery subsystem.

-The project’s aim is to provide the first iteration of the systems engineer’s responsibilities during phase 0 and phase A (as defined by ECSS) of a project.
-The deliverables include: preliminary technical requirements specifications, system model, work breakdown structure and function tree, risk assessment document.
+The project aims to provide the first iteration of the systems engineer’s responsibilities during phase 0 and phase A (as defined by ECSS) of a project.
+The deliverables include: preliminary technical requirements specifications, work breakdown structure and function tree, risk assessment document and preliminary concept of operations document.

 What the student will do :